sourcegraph/handbook/content/ce/index.md

 ## Meetings

-* CE team and account strategy meeting (weekly on Tuesdays): Open team discussion about any topics, plus time for any team member to present specific situations occurring in their accounts and get advice from the rest of the team.
+* CE team meeting (bi-weekly on Fridays): Open team discussion about any topics, plus time for any team member to present specific situations occurring in their accounts and get advice from the rest of the team.
-* Demo workshop (weekly on Fridays): A weekly super chill, no-pressure, no-stress place where you can show off your new demo ideas and get helpful demo feedback/tips from team members.
+* Demo workshop (bi-weekly on Fridays): A weekly super chill, no-pressure, no-stress place where you can show off your new demo ideas and get helpful demo feedback/tips from team members.
-* CE team hangout (weekly on Fridays): An open forum to ask questions, collaborate, and chat as a team.
+* CE team hangout (monthly on Thursdays): An open forum to ask questions, collaborate, and chat as a team.
-* Product backlog review (weekly on Fridays): Discuss product feedback and requirements with the Product and Sales teams.
-To join, find it on a team member's calendar and add yourself.
+* Product backlog review (weekly on Fridays): Review of the product roadmap with stakeholders from CE/Sales/Marketing.
+* Product & CE Requests & Feedback Themes (bi-weekly on Wednesdays): Feedback treads and requests between CE and Product.
 * Support team meetings are described in [team rituals](support-team-rituals.md)

 ## Pre-sales and post-sales